learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

 However, look again at the displayed DataFrame--specifically, the columns.
-Resetting the index has caused the DataFrame to use a mutlti-indexed structure for the columns.
+Resetting the index has caused the DataFrame to use a multi-indexed structure for the columns.

 In the cell below, examine the `columns` attribute of `grouped` to confirm this.